 Cycads are ancient evergreen plants characterized by being gymnosperms or cone-bearing plants.
-There are around 300 different species of Cycads known to us, and the botanists are still exploring and finding more.
+There are around 300 different species of Cycads known to us, and botanists are still exploring and finding more.

 Believe it or not, a close relative of the sago palm is the pine tree, which illustrates the cone-bearing trait in a more obvious way.

-Sago palms are initially from Japan, which explains why they’re more successful indoors or in partially shaded outdoor areas.
+Sago palms are initially from Southern Japan, which explains why they’re more successful indoors or in partially shaded outdoor areas.

-Additionally, the flower heads start showing when the palms are around fifteen years old.
+Additionally, the flower heads start showing when the palms are around 15 years old.
 The flowers then come out approximately every three years.
 This may occur more frequently among growers who have prosperous sago palms in their gardens.

 In the following sections, we’ll explain the right way to cut off sago flowers and whether or not you have to do that.